hsldymq/shutdownKeeper/README.md

 )

 func main() {
-	// we configure the shutdownKeeper to listen to SIGINT and SIGTERM signals
+	// Configure the shutdownKeeper to listen for SIGINT and SIGTERM signals,
-	// and give a maximum of 20 seconds for the service to perform graceful shutdown keeper := shutdownKeeper.NewKeeper(shutdownKeeper.KeeperOpts{
+	// and allow a maximum of 20 seconds for the service to perform a graceful shutdown keeper := shutdownKeeper.NewKeeper(shutdownKeeper.KeeperOpts{
 		Signals:     []os.Signal{syscall.SIGINT, syscall.SIGTERM},
 		MaxHoldTime: 20 * time.Second,